harmingcola/contract/documentation/src/site/sphinx/features.rst

 * Hard coded server responses for POST, GET, PUT & DELETE requests.
 * Specified headers will be expected & returned by the server.
 * Support for current timestamp included in response bodies.
+* Out of order query params will be recognised.

 Client Features
 ---------------